google/fscrypt/README.md

     block size (run `tune2fs -l /dev/device | grep 'Block size'`) are the same.
   - You are ok with not being able to mount this filesystem with a v4.0 kernel or older.
-  - You are __NOT__ using GRUB to boot directly off this filesystem.
-If you have a sperate `/boot` partition, you are fine.
+  - Either you are __NOT__ using GRUB to boot directly off this filesystem, or you are using GRUB 2.04 or later.
+This is necessary because old versions of GRUB can't boot from ext4 filesystems that have the encryption feature enabled, even if none of the boot files are encrypted themselves.
+If, like most people, you have a separate `/boot` partition, you are fine.
+You are also fine if you are using the GRUB Debian package `2.02-2` or later (*not* a `2.02_beta*` version), including the version in Ubuntu 18.04 and later, since the patch to support encryption was backported.

 If any of the above is not true, __DO NOT ENABLE FILESYSTEM ENCRYPTION__.